Bleecker Street by Bond No. 9

 Jeremy says ...

-Well, now I may have your attention, may I?
+So, now I should have your attention, right?

-Yeah, I know it was kind of cheap now.
-But I have to agree with Jeremy on one thing, even though I can't stand his discreetly narcissistic nature.
-So he reports that Bleeker Street smells like freshly cut grass.
-Here I agree with him, but with a few exceptions.
+Yes, I know that was somewhat cheap.
+However, I must agree with Jeremy, even though I can't stand his subtly narcissistic nature, on one thing.
+He reports that Bleeker Street smells like freshly cut grass.
+I do agree with him here, but with some caveats.

-As someone who was introduced to the art of lawn mowing in his early childhood, I'm sure I can say that when the lawn is mown in the morning, when it's not so hot and the green is still a little damp, it's characterized by an idyllic juiciness.
+As someone who was introduced to the art of lawn mowing in early childhood, I can confidently say that grass, when mowed in the morning, when it’s not too hot and the green is still a bit moist, has an idyllic juiciness.

-But you don't feel much of this juiciness anymore if you sleep a little longer and have to postpone mowing until the afternoon, for example, in order not to rip the neighbouring pensioners out of their midday nap.
-If you don't start the lawn mower until about 3 pm, the midday heat usually erases the last bit of juice from every single blade of grass.
-Now there is not much left of the green juiciness.
-Instead, a musty green fragrance cloud, decorated with tons of dust and dirt, spreads out and one wonders why one did not get up earlier.
+However, you don't really sense much of that juiciness if you sleep in a bit longer and have to postpone mowing to the afternoon, so as not to disturb the neighboring retirees from their midday nap.
+If you start the lawnmower around 3 PM, the midday heat has usually sucked the last bit of juice out of every single blade of grass.
+By then, not much of the green juiciness remains.
+Instead, a musty-green scent cloud, adorned with heaps of dust and dirt, takes over, and you wonder why you didn't get up earlier.

-"Bleeker Street isn't the morning mow or the afternoon mow.
-It's somewhere in between.
-At the beginning still very airy and fresh, the fragrance condenses after about half an hour and is no longer quite so transparent.
-In the beginning, the currant and the violet actually provided a grass-like green prelude.
-The currant was responsible for the juiciness, while the violet was responsible for the green-herbal note.
-This green and herbaceous juiciness is then underlaid with a slightly musty creaminess and thus automatically loses its airiness.
-Responsible for the soft transparency and airiness might be the cinnamon, which I don't smell explicitly, but also the cedar wood might have its part in this changing fragrance impression.
-But it's all very difficult, at least for me, to smell.
+"Bleeker Street" is neither the morning mowing nor the afternoon one.
+It’s somewhere in between.
+At first, it’s very airy and fresh, but after about half an hour, the scent becomes denser and is no longer quite as transparent.
+Initially, the blackcurrant and violet indeed provide a grass-like green opening.
+The blackcurrant is responsible for the juiciness, while the violet takes charge of the green-herbaceous note.
+This green-herbaceous juiciness is then underlaid with a slightly musty creaminess, which automatically diminishes the airiness.
+The cinnamon is likely responsible for the waning transparency and airiness, although I don’t specifically pick it out, but the cedarwood probably also contributes to this changing scent impression.
+However, for me, it’s all quite difficult to distinguish.

-With the insertion of the base note, it becomes really green again.
-The oak moss and the patchouli are involved here and now give the composition a very herbaceous green coat of paint, which additionally experiences a minimal sweetness, evoked by the vanilla.
-By the way, I don't perceive leather here - that much should be said in conclusion.
+With the onset of the base note, it gets really green again.
+The oakmoss and patchouli are involved here and give the composition a very herbaceous-green touch, which additionally experiences a minimal sweetness from the vanilla.
+By the way, I don’t perceive leather here - just to mention that in conclusion.

-Are we dealing with freshly mown lawns here now?
-I say "Jain."
-It's much more a meadow, far away from the meticulously maintained English lawn, where moss, violets, patchouli and other green niceties coexist.
-The contents of our lawn mower basket are a herbaceous-green mixture that can still call a certain residual moisture its own.
-Apparently we didn't quite stick to the rest periods and mowed already at noon, so that not everything was completely dried out yet.
-The Office of Public Order is already at the door, the mummified neighborhood Stasi on the balcony, I quickly hide in the shed - the lawn-cutting midday sprinkler
+Are we dealing with grass that has been freshly mowed?
+I say "sort of."
+It’s much more like a meadow, far removed from the meticulously maintained English lawn, where moss, violet, patchouli, and other green niceties coexist.
+The contents of our lawnmower basket ultimately impress with a herbaceous-green mixture that still retains a certain residual moisture.
+Apparently, we didn’t quite adhere to the quiet hours and mowed around noon, so not everything was completely dried out.
+The local authorities are already at the door, the mummified neighborhood watch on the balcony, and I quickly dash into the shed - hiding the lawn-mowing midday time sprinkler.

 3 Comments